 In order to maximise funds in retirement, I would suggest that it’s imperative to seek independent advice from a financial adviser.
 There are many highly-complex financial products on the market, and a lack of understanding could lead to making the wrong – and very costly – decision.

 For example, illnesses such as diabetes, high blood pressure or a heart condition can result in much higher pay outs with a so-called enhanced annuities.
-Whereas a single annuity was the number one best-selling pension for men during 2012, but it may not be the right choice for everyone.
+Whereas historically a single annuity was the number one best-selling pension for men, but it may not have been the right choice for everyone.

 As life expectancy is increasing, planning for retirement has never been so important.
-According to the Office for National Statistics, the number of pensioners is set to increase by a third in the UK over the next 25 years, reaching 16 million.
+According to the statistics, the number of pensioners is set to increase by a third in the UK over the next 25 years.
 Despite government plans to make the state pension more sustainable for the future, it’s crucial that people take charge of their own destiny and plan for retirement sooner rather than later as the burden on the State is likely to grow significantly, meaning that it will not be able to care of its citizens in the future as it has done for previous generations.

 Remember, “retirement is a journey, not a destination”.
 And all successful journeys into the unknown require a ‘road map’.